formkit/docs-content/inputs/transfer-list.md

 primary: "section-key"
 data: [
   {
-    'section-key': 'fieldset',
+    "section-key": "fieldset",
-    description: 'A fieldset element that acts as the root element for the transfer list input.'
+    description: "A fieldset element that acts as the root element for the transfer list input."
   },
   {
-    'section-key': 'legend',
+    "section-key": "legend",
-    description: 'A legend element that renders the label.'
+    description: "A legend element that renders the label."
   },
   {
-    'section-key': 'source',
+    "section-key": "source",
-    description: 'A div element that contains the sourceHeader, sourceControls, and sourceListItems sections.'
+    description: "A div element that contains the sourceHeader, sourceControls, and sourceListItems sections."
   },
   {
-    'section-key': 'sourceHeader',
+    "section-key": "sourceHeader",
-    description: 'A div element that contains the sourceHeaderLabel and sourceHeaderItemCount sections' },
+    description: "A div element that contains the sourceHeaderLabel and sourceHeaderItemCount sections" },
   {
-    'section-key': 'sourceHeaderLabel',
+    "section-key": "sourceHeaderLabel",
-    description: 'A label element that renders the sourceLabel prop.'
+    description: "A label element that renders the sourceLabel prop."
   },
   {
-    'section-key': 'sourceHeaderItemCount',
+    "section-key": "sourceHeaderItemCount",
-    description: 'A span element that renders the number of items and number of items selected in the source list.'
+    description: "A span element that renders the number of items and number of items selected in the source list."
   },
   {
-    'section-key': 'sourceControls',
+    "section-key": "sourceControls",
-    description: 'A div element that contains the sourceSearchINput and sourceSearchClear sections' },
+    description: "A div element that contains the sourceSearchINput and sourceSearchClear sections" },
   {
-    'section-key': 'sourceSearch',
+    "section-key": "sourceSearch",
-    description: 'A div element that contains the sourceSearchInput and sourceSearchClear sections' },
+    description: "A div element that contains the sourceSearchInput and sourceSearchClear sections" },
   {
-    'section-key': 'sourceSearchInput',
+    "section-key": "sourceSearchInput",
-    description: 'A text input element used for searching.'
+    description: "A text input element used for searching."
   },
   {
-    'section-key': 'sourceSearchClear',
+    "section-key": "sourceSearchClear",
-    description: 'A button element that clears the search input.'
+    description: "A button element that clears the search input."
   },
   {
-    'section-key': 'closeIcon',
+    "section-key": "closeIcon",
-    description: 'The span used containing the icon for the clear search input.'
+    description: "The span used containing the icon for the clear search input."
   },
   {
-    'section-key': 'sourceListItems',
+    "section-key": "sourceListItems",
-    description: 'A ul element that contains the sourceListItems.'
+    description: "A ul element that contains the sourceListItems."
   },
   {
-    'section-key': 'sourceEmptyMessage',
+    "section-key": "sourceEmptyMessage",
-    description: 'A li element that contains the emptyMessageInner section.'
+    description: "A li element that contains the emptyMessageInner section."
   },
   {
-    'section-key': 'emptyMessageInner',
+    "section-key": "emptyMessageInner",
-    description: 'A span element that renders the provided empty message text.'
+    description: "A span element that renders the provided empty message text."
   },
   {
-    'section-key': 'sourceListItem',
+    "section-key": "sourceListItem",
-    description: 'A li element for the sourceListItems section that contains the sourceOption section.'
+    description: "A li element for the sourceListItems section that contains the sourceOption section."
   },
   {
-    'section-key': 'selectIcon',
+    "section-key": "selectIcon",
-    description: 'A span elemenet that renders the selected icon when the sourceListItem is set to selected.'
+    description: "A span elemenet that renders the selected icon when the sourceListItem is set to selected."
   },
   {
-    'section-key': 'sourceOption',
+    "section-key": "sourceOption",
-    description: 'A div element that renders the option label.'
+    description: "A div element that renders the option label."
   },
   {
-    'section-key': 'sourceLoadMore',
+    "section-key": "sourceLoadMore",
-    description: 'A li element that contains the loadMoreInner section.'
+    description: "A li element that contains the loadMoreInner section."
   },
   {
-    'section-key': 'loadMoreInner',
+    "section-key": "loadMoreInner",
-    description: 'A span element that renders the loading icon.'
+    description: "A span element that renders the loading icon."
   },
   {
-    'section-key': 'loaderIcon',
+    "section-key": "loaderIcon",
-    description: 'A span element that outputs an icon when loading is occurring.'
+    description: "A span element that outputs an icon when loading is occurring."
   },
   {
-    'section-key': 'transferControls',
+    "section-key": "transferControls",
-    description: 'A div element that contains the transferButtonForwardAll, transferButtonForward, transferButtonBackward, and transferButtonBackwardAll sections.'
+    description: "A div element that contains the transferButtonForwardAll, transferButtonForward, transferButtonBackward, and transferButtonBackwardAll sections."
   },
   {
-    'section-key': 'transferButtonForwardAll',
+    "section-key": "transferButtonForwardAll",
-    description: 'A button element that transfers all options to the target list.'
+    description: "A button element that transfers all options to the target list."
   },
   {
-    'section-key': 'transferButtonForward',
+    "section-key": "transferButtonForward",
-    description: 'A button element that transfers selected options to the target list.'
+    description: "A button element that transfers selected options to the target list."
   },
   {
-    'section-key': 'transferButtonBackward',
+    "section-key": "transferButtonBackward",
-    description: 'A button element that transfers selected options to the source list.'
+    description: "A button element that transfers selected options to the source list."
   },
   {
-    'section-key': 'transferButtonBackwardAll',
+    "section-key": "transferButtonBackwardAll",
-    description: 'A button element that transfers all options to the source list.'
+    description: "A button element that transfers all options to the source list."
   },
   {
-    'section-key': 'controlLabel',
+    "section-key": "controlLabel",
-    description: 'A span element that renders the control label.'
+    description: "A span element that renders the control label."
   },
   {
-    'section-key': 'fastForwardIcon',
+    "section-key": "fastForwardIcon",
-    description: 'A span element that renders the fast forward icon.'
+    description: "A span element that renders the fast forward icon."
   },
   {
-    'section-key': 'moveRightIcon',
+    "section-key": "moveRightIcon",
-    description: 'A span element that renders the move right icon.'
+    description: "A span element that renders the move right icon."
   },
   {
-    'section-key': 'moveLeftIcon',
+    "section-key": "moveLeftIcon",
-    description: 'A span element that renders the move left icon.'
+    description: "A span element that renders the move left icon."
   },
   {
-    'section-key': 'rewindIcon',
+    "section-key": "rewindIcon",
-    description: 'A span element that renders the rewind icon.'
+    description: "A span element that renders the rewind icon."
   },
   {
-    'section-key': 'target',
+    "section-key": "target",
-    description: 'A div element that contains the targetHeader, targetControls, and targetListItems sections.'
+    description: "A div element that contains the targetHeader, targetControls, and targetListItems sections."
   },
   {
-    'section-key': 'targetHeader',
+    "section-key": "targetHeader",
-    description: 'A div element that contains the targetHeaderLabel and targetHeaderItemCount sections' },
+    description: "A div element that contains the targetHeaderLabel and targetHeaderItemCount sections" },
   {
-    'section-key': 'targetHeaderLabel',
+    "section-key": "targetHeaderLabel",
-    description: 'A label element that renders the targetLabel prop.'
+    description: "A label element that renders the targetLabel prop."
   },
   {
-    'section-key': 'targetHeaderItemCount',
+    "section-key": "targetHeaderItemCount",
-    description: 'A span element that renders the number of items and number of items selected in the target list.'
+    description: "A span element that renders the number of items and number of items selected in the target list."
   },
   {
-    'section-key': 'targetListItems',
+    "section-key": "targetListItems",
-    description: 'A ul element that contains the targetListItems.'
+    description: "A ul element that contains the targetListItems."
   },
   {
-    'section-key': 'targetEmptyMessage',
+    "section-key": "targetEmptyMessage",
-    description: 'A li element that contains the emptyMessageInner section.'
+    description: "A li element that contains the emptyMessageInner section."
   },
   {
-    'target-key': 'targetListItem',
+    "target-key": "targetListItem",
-    description: 'A li element for the targetListItems section that contains the targetOption section.'
+    description: "A li element for the targetListItems section that contains the targetOption section."
   },
   {
-    'section-key': 'targetLoadMore',
+    "section-key": "targetLoadMore",
-    description: 'A li element that contains the loadMoreInner section.'
+    description: "A li element that contains the loadMoreInner section."
   }
 ]
 ---